How it works

 The fair rule

-An absence never burns a class.
+An absence never uses up a class.

-6 of 8
+7 of 8

 Still 5 of 8